luckylooke/dragular/readme.markdown

 - oportunity to provide model if options.isContainer is used (fn o.isContainerGetModel(containerElm...))
 - remove npm workflow
 - use destination container settings (will help in mixed enviroment see bellow)
+- renaming dragular events to be more dragular specific (dragulardrop instead of drop etc..)
 - remove dragoverclasses (replacing example with one using dragularenter/leave events)
 - remove delay (merging mousedown and move condition to start drag from dragula)
 - options.isCopy function (allows conditional copy option)